RSquad/ton-teleport-btc-periphery/oracle/oracle_instructions.md

 ### Periodic Events and API Timeouts

 - `ORACLE_DKG_FETCH_PERIOD` - Specifies the interval, in seconds, at which the periodic event `DKG_FETCH` is triggered.
-If not set, the default value is 6 seconds.
+If not set, the default value is 10 seconds.
 - `ORACLE_SEND_START_DKG_PERIOD` - Specifies the interval, in seconds, at which the periodic event `SEND_START_DKG` is triggered.
 If not set, the default value is 10 seconds.
 - `ORACLE_EXECUTE_SIGN_PERIOD` - Specifies the interval, in seconds, at which the periodic event `EXECUTE_SIGN` is triggered.
 If not set, the default value is 10 seconds.
 - `API_CALL_TIMEOUT` - Defines the maximum time (in seconds) to wait for an API call to complete.
 If the API does not respond within this period, the request will be terminated.
+If not set, the default value is 30 seconds.

 ### Log
-If not set, the default value is 10 seconds.

 - `LOG_LEVEL` - Minimum log level.
 Possible values: DEBUG, INFO, WARN, ERROR.
+If not set, the default value is INFO.
 - `LOG_FILE` - Path to the log file.
 A full path including the file name must be specified.
 If not set, logs will be written only to standard output (stdout).
 - `LOG_FILE_MAX_SIZE` - Maximum size of each log file, in megabytes (default 100).
 - `LOG_FILE_MAX_BACKUPS` - Maximum number of backup files to retain (default 50).